brian-campbell/classification-challenge/README.md

 We created two classification models to fit the provided data, and evaluated which model is more accurate at detecting spam.
 The models we created were a logistic regression model and a random forest model.

 ## Files
+This repository contains four files:
+* `spam_detector.ipynb` - the file that contains the solution for the challenge.
+This is a Jupyter Notebook.
+* `spam_detector_orig.ipynb` - the original starter file for the challenge.
+This is for reference only.
+* `README.md` - a README file for the repo.

 ## Technical requirements
 The code for the Challenge is in `spam_detector.ipynb`.
 This file is a Jupyter Notebook and requires an appropriate jupyter, pandas, and python tooling installed.
 This can include environmental containers such a anaconda, etc. It can also be executed inside of an IDE such as Visual Studio Code.
 The code requires python 3.10 or greater.